-It is commonly integrated into long-term bowel routines where predictable timing supports daily planning, including neurogenic bowel programs, spinal cord injury management, post-surgical recovery, and chronic constipation care.
+The product is often used in established bowel routines where timing consistency supports daily planning, including neurogenic bowel programs, spinal cord injury care, post-surgical recovery, and chronic constipation management.

 Pack size options allow users to align supply with care frequency, with packs of 10 typically used for individual routines and boxes of 100 selected for ongoing or caregiver-supported programs.